Members

 www.rjdidonato.com

-RJ is writing a chapter in an upcoming book, Roadmap to Success,
+RJ is writing a chapter in an upcoming

-by Deepak Chopra and Ken Blanchard, author of the One Minute Manager
+Blanchard, author of the One Minute Manager series of books.
+The

-series of books.
-The chapter is about mentoring.
-RJ used DEC and
+chapter is about mentoring.
+RJ used DEC and his experience

-in the world of business and management.
+of business and management.
+Click here

-his chapter, DEC Roadmap to Success. |
+to read his chapter, DEC Roadmap to Success.

 |